 Oh wow, this was a metaphor!

 College fraternities also have an ultimate destiny.
-They exist to provide a family away from home for college students.
+They exist to provide a home away from home for college students.
 Fraternities have always done for fraternity members the things families do for family members: Hold them accountable, build them up, help them launch their future, and support them through tough times.
-Some are better at those things than others – just like real families!
+Some are better at those things than others (Wow!
+Just like real families!).

-Still, that sounds like a valuable experience in its own right – especially for those students who do not ome from supportive or well-connected families.
-So, why do we obsess over every minute detail regarding how a fraternity is structured and how it works?
+Still, that sounds like a valuable experience in its own right.
+It is especially valuable for those students who do not come from supportive or well-connected families.
+So why do we obsess over every little detail regarding how a fraternity is structured and how it works?
 Why is a fraternity only successful if it puts on a certain number of certain kinds of programs on an annual basis?
 Which (admirable) family operates in such a robotic, impersonal way?

 What about if students don’t care about those things?
 Based on registrations for “rush,” 70%-80% of students at most college campuses don’t care about those things.
 How do we appeal to them?
 Do we make the lists more complex?
-Do we further limit and intensify the definition of what specific things need to be completed in order to be a “fraternity”?
-Would more people enjoy or purchase KitKats if we demanded that everyone apply the KKM?
+Do we further limit and intensify the definition of what specific things need to be completed to be a “fraternity”?
+Would more people enjoy or purchase Kit-Kats if we demanded that everyone eat them according to the KKM?

-Our laser focus on getting the checklist of leadership just right – “Zero tolerance!
-We know best!” – prevents chapters from focusing on things which would allow their members to stand out.
-Some people just want a family away from home, and are uninterested in vying for trophies or proving that they are better than every other fraternity.
+Our laser focus on getting the checklist of leadership just right (“Zero tolerance!
+We know best!”) prevents chapters from focusing on things that would allow their members to stand out.
+Some people just want a home away from home.
+They are not interested in vying for trophies or proving that they are better than every other fraternity.
 Are they wrong for wanting those things?
 Can't there be a fraternity for those people?

 Highly Curricular Extra-Curriculars

-It would be wonderful if we instead allow more students to enjoy their
+It would be wonderful if we allowed more students to enjoy their

-KitKats fraternity experience in a way which suits their needs and interests.
-Not everyone should be required to subscribe to the KKM our checklists of standards in order to eat their KitKat have a family away from home.
+KitKats fraternity experience in a way that suits their needs and interests.
+Not everyone should be required to subscribe to the KKM our "Standards of Excellence" checklists to eat their KitKat have a home away from home.